Andlon/sonetta/README.md

 Sonetta
 ==========

+# This project is non-functional (and long since abandoned), as it relied on libspotify which is no longer supported by Spotify.

 Current status
 ----------
 Check out the following screenshots (admittedly not *entirely* up-to-date) for a taste of what Sonetta is.